Rules For Operation of Contests and Sweepstakes: Legal Guide U-3

-Solicitation materials cannot represent that the recipient is a winner or has already won a prize unless the recipient has in fact won a prize.
-Any such representation is evaluated taking into account the context in which the representation is made (for example, the print, size and presentation of the representation and any qualifying language).25
+Solicitation materials, or solicitation materials selling sweepstakes information, cannot represent that the recipient is a winner or has already won a prize or any particular prize unless the recipient has in fact won a prize or any particular prize.
+Any such representation is evaluated taking into account the context in which the representation is made (for example, the emphasis, print, size, color, and presentation of the representation and any qualifying language).25

 In the past, some sweepstakes have sought to solicit or sell "information-access services."
-Information-access services typically are "900" or "976"; numbers.32 Effective January 1, 1999, it is unlawful for any person to sell or solicit an information-access service in any manner related to a sweepstakes.33 A person may, however, operate a sweepstakes in California through the use of a "900" or "976" number, but must register with the Department of Justice within 10 days after advertising the sweepstakes in this state.34 The sweepstakes operator cannot refer to the fact that he or she is registered with the Department of Justice in any contact with the public.35
+Information-access services typically are "900" or "976" numbers.32 It is unlawful for any person to sell or solicit an information-access service in any manner related to a sweepstakes.33 A person may, however, operate a sweepstakes in California through the use of a "900" or "976" number, but must register with the Department of Justice within 10 days after advertising the sweepstakes in this state.34 The sweepstakes operator cannot refer to the fact that he or she is registered with the Department of Justice in any contact with the public.35